The Power of Play

 Staff at Sheffield Children’s are going above and beyond to care and protect patients and their families as well as their colleagues.
 We need to support Sheffield Children’s now more than ever in whatever way we can which is why we launched our COVID-19 Appeal.
 The situation will develop over the coming weeks and here at the charity we want to ensure that the hospital has what it needs when it needs it.

 Funds raised will be used to help the hospital during the Covid-19 crisis and beyond.

 We fund pioneering research to make it better

-As part of The Children’s Hospital Charity’s mission to make it better, we fund vital research which the NHS does not cover – helping to provide the very best healthcare for children.
+As part of The Children’s Hospital Charity’s mission to make it better, we fund up to £250,000 of vital research every year which the NHS does not cover – helping to provide the very best healthcare for children.

-The Children's Hospital Charity has partnered with Sheffield Hallam University's Advanced Wellbeing Research Centre (AWRC) with a commitment to invest £50,000 into a Feasibility and Proof of Concept Fund.
-The purpose of the scheme is to fund technical concepts in aspects of children and young people's treatment that are:
+The Children's Hospital Charity has also partnered with Sheffield Hallam University's Advanced Wellbeing Research Centre (AWRC) with a commitment to invest £50,000 into a Feasibility and Proof of Concept Fund.

 With the help of charitable donations we were able to open a brand new Clinical Research Facility – the first of its kind in the UK.
 The facility is key to bringing together doctors, nurses, students and other health professionals together to develop pioneering work in a range of areas such as bone disease, genetics and cancer.